World Association of Investment Promotion Agencies

-The World Association of Investment Promotion Agencies (WAIPA) is an international non-governmental trade association for Investment Promotion Agencies (IPAs).
+The World Association of Investment Promotion Agencies (WAIPA) is an international non-governmental trade association in for Investment Promotion Agencies (IPAs).
 WAIPA acts as a forum for investment promotion agencies (IPA), provides networking and promotes best practice in investment promotion.
 It holds the annual World Investment Conference (WIC) each year.

 History

 It was established in 1995 by the United Nations Conference on Trade and Development.
 The Secretariat has been based in Geneva, Switzerland since 1995.
 The World Investment Conference is held in a different location around the world each year.

 Objectives

 The objectives of WAIPA, as reflected in the Association's Statutes, are to: